-Dietary intake data from LMICs undergoing nutrition transition show that the consumption of vegetable oils, animal fats, and added sugars rises sharply while the consumption of starchy staples declines.
-In general, starchy staples are less palatable, less appealing-and often less nutritious-than the more varied dietary options that become newly available to the more affluent consumer.
-The nutrition transition to more varied food patterns with a higher proportion of processed foods has long been considered to be an economic phenomenon and a natural, if sometimes regrettable, consequence of economic development.
+Dietary intake data from LMICs undergoing nutrition transition show that the consumption of vegetable oils, animal fats, and added sugars rises sharply while the consumption of starchy staples declines.1 In general, starchy staples are less palatable, less appealing-and often less nutritious-than the more varied dietary options that become newly available to the more affluent consumer.
+The nutrition transition to more varied food patterns with a higher proportion of processed foods has long been considered to be an economic phenomenon and a natural, if sometimes regrettable, consequence of economic development.1 culture.

-While dietary sugars and fats rise sharply, the proportion of protein in the diet remains virtually constant.1 Although there is a general shift from plant to animal proteins, the choice of animal protein appears to be strongly dependent on geography, religion, and culture.
 The protein transition, viewed here as a subset of the nutrition transition, illustrates how the drivers of food choice may not be purely economic in nature.
 Cases in point are the sharp regional differences within Asia in the consumption of beef and pork or of milk, yogurt, and cheese, which may not be a part of local customs or the local food culture.^{4,5} These foods' incorporation into local food patterns can engage deeper societal, cultural, and ethical concerns.